Application Instructions

 Name Discrepancies

 We receive TOEFL scores electronically from the Educational Testing Service and IELTS results via mail from Cambridge ESOL, British Council, and IDP: IELTS Australia.
-Because we match scores by an applicant’s name, the name on the application and on your test scores must be the same.
+Because we match scores by an applicant’s name, the name on the application and your test scores must be the same.
 If it is not, you must contact us.

 Waivers

-- Are citizens of any of the following countries –
+- Citizens of these countries –

 American Samoa | India | Saint Kitts and Nevis |